link-intersystems/lis-commons/README.md

 A collection of reusable Java components for library and framework developers.

 In order to make them as reusable as possible I try to minimize the dependencies the modules have down to zero.
-I work hard to ensure that the libraries only depend on pure Java and also minimize the dependencies between the modules themselves.
+I task hard to ensure that the libraries only depend on pure Java and also minimize the dependencies between the modules themselves.

 Here is an overview of the module dependencies: